Position-by-position analysis: Who has the edge between UW and Alabama?

 Defensive Line

 Alabama has the best front seven in college football, led by defensive end Jonathan Allen, the potential No. 1 overall pick in the NFL draft.
-The Tide have the depth to roll in new linemen often, and their 3.46 sacks per game ranks fifth nationally.
+The Tide has the depth to roll in new linemen often, and its 3.46 sacks per game ranks fifth nationally.
 UW’s D-line has three SEC-sized regulars in Elijah Qualls, Greg Gaines and Vita Vea, but the Huskies lack the depth that ’Bama boasts.

 Edge: Alabama.